Bucky24/DungeonDashers2/docs/campaign_saves.md

 # Saves

-Saves store data for a specific saved game
+Saves store data for a specific saved campaign

 ## Structure